 The Maryland Author Adventures Trail features four writers who carried tremendous influence.
 Rachel Carson, H.L.
 Mencken, Ogden Nash, and Edgar Allan Poe were all successful during their own time and remained so into the late 20th and early 21st centuries.

 Carson was years ahead of her time as a science writer who introduced the idea of taking care of our environment when it was not a popular choice.

 A powerful editor, H.L.
 Mencken’s opinions could make or break careers of writers.

 Ogden Nash’s poetry is endearing and covers a wide range of subjects connected to the human experience.

-Readers who are especially interested in learning about literary Baltimore, besides the stops that are open to the public, can read more at baltimoreauthors.ubalt.edu/writers of the Baltimore Literary Heritage Project.
-The locations identified on the baltimoreauthors.ubalt.edu website are not all open to the public but they serve as a tribute to the writers who once lived in Maryland’s historic capitol.
+Readers who are especially interested in learning about literary Baltimore can read more at https://explore.baltimoreheritage.org.
+Some of the locations on their list are private residences and not open to the public but all represent major writers.

 Click any link below for author and place information.